Posted by Stefan Hunter on 6th Jan 2017

 Over the years many fine hotels have upgraded their bedding as an added amenity to consumers.
 Now you can find luxury hotel bedding available from all kinds of establishments like: motels, hotels, cruise lines, luxury inns, and boutique resorts.
 Because a good night's sleep is so important, these establishments are constantly busy upgrading their accommodations to stand out to be better than their competitors.

 Bring the Comfort Home

 Hotel bedding upgrades means everything on their bed is regularly improved with the best quality.
-Probably the most sought after item from a good hotel bedding experience, is the pillow.
+Probably the most sought after item from a good hotel bedding experience, is the hotel pillow.
 Luckily, many hotels allow guests a method in which to buy the same bedding they used at their hotel.
 Many larger properties routinely place a brochure or catalog within the room detailing bedding items for purchase.
 Unfortunately, some hotels are not large enough to offer a dedicated guest fulfillment program, so the hotel guest is left to find another method of locating and purchasing the same kind of quality bedding for their home use.

 Where To Look

 The best way to find out where to buy the hotel bedding for home is to look at the law label.
 All bedding, according to FTC regulations, has to have a law label sewn onto each article of bedding by the manufacturer.
 Most consumers jokingly know these as the 'Do Not Remove By Penalty of Law' tag.
 When bedding companies make bedding, they commonly use a style number or description on the bedding tag.
 Downlite uses a model number like HOS100PI0050-WHI-020-026 to describe our bedding.
 Most bedding also features a manufacturer brand tag and it is very common for a consumer to Google the manufacturer name to find their company website to learn if they sell bedding.
 Don’t be fooled by resellers of bedding, go straight to the manufacturer.